Citizenry/platform/docs/development-and-code/setup_alternatives/vagrant-setup.md

 ### Getting the web server running

 Once you have the code, the next step is to prepare a web server.
-For this part, we will use vagrant, with the Vagrant and Homestead.yml files that ship with Ushahidi.
+For this part, we will use vagrant, with the Vagrant and Homestead.yml files that ship with StreetSignal.

 First up we need to install the PHP dependencies.
 In the _platform_ directory, run: